MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Set-AzureRmApplicationGatewayHttpListener.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmApplicationGatewayHttpListener** cmdlet modifies an HTTP listener for an azure_2 application gateway.
+The **Set-AzureRmApplicationGatewayHttpListener** cmdlet modifies an HTTP listener for an Azure application gateway.

 ## EXAMPLES